 - To promote students’ spiritual, moral, social and cultural development and prepare them to become responsible citizens

-Our academic year is organized into four Semesters of ten weeks each.
-During each semester student’s complete units of work, in line with the programs of study culminating in standardized formal assessments in week 7 or 8 in each subject.
+Our academic year is organised into six terms matching the academic school year.
+During each term students complete units of work, in line with the programmes of study culminating in standardised formal assessments at least three time a year in each subject.
 This information is used to inform planning and provides an opportunity for students to act on feedback, demonstrate further progress and identify the strengths and weaknesses in their learning.
-Feedback is a live an active part of classroom-based teaching and students are provided with on-going praise, support, and guidance on how to enhance their performance.
-At the end of each Semester students and parents receive a Progress Tracker which indicates their Learning Behaviours and attainment level for each subject.
+Feedback is a live and active part of classroom-based teaching and students are provided with on-going praise, support, and guidance on how to enhance their performance.
+Students and parents receive a Progress Tracker three times a year which indicates their Learning Behaviours and attainment level for each subject.

 The content of our curriculum can be found here: Curriculum Content

-During each day students undertake a bespoke tutorial programme comprised of Personal, Social, Health and Economic Education alongside the PiXL Edge award scheme aims to develop key attributes and widely acknowledged, valuable employability skills of leadership, organisation, resilience, initiative and communication.
+During each day students undertake a bespoke tutorial programme comprised of Personal, Social, Health and Economic Education and aims to develop key attributes and widely acknowledged, valuable employability skills of leadership, organisation, resilience, initiative and communication.
 Details of our Career's programme is detailed on the Careers page.